-The National Park Service requires the Commonwealth of Massachusetts to complete a Statewide Comprehensive Outdoor Recreation Plan every five years to remain eligible for funding from the Land and Water Conservation Fund grant program.
-A new survey was commissioned in September of 2017 but no results have been published.
-The 2012 update to the Statewide Comprehensive Outdoor Recreation Plan, or SCORP, reveals that northeastern Massachusetts has as many recreational sites and as diverse a set of recreational offerings as any other region in the state while containing the third lowest recreational acreage totals.
-This concentration continues to put considerable strain on currently available open space and recreational resources in the northeastern Massachusetts and in Topsfield.
+The National Park Service requires the Commonwealth of Massachusetts to complete a Statewide Comprehensive Outdoor Recreation Plan (SCORP) every five years to remain eligible for funding from the Land and Water Conservation Fund grant program.
+An updated SCORP plan was published in December of 2017.
+The update reveals that northeastern Massachusetts has as many recreational sites and as diverse a set of recreational offerings as any other region in the state, however it contains the second lowest recreational acreage totals by percent of total land area.
+This concentration continues to put considerable strain on currently available open space and recreational resources in northeastern Massachusetts and in Topsfield.
 It suggests the need for a greater number of open space and recreational resources as well as careful and active management.
-The issue of recreational impact on natural resources straddles the boundary between resource protection needs and recreational needs.
+The issue of recreational impact on natural resources highlights the importance of balancing resource protection needs and recreational needs.
 The quality of the environment is critical if its full recreational potential is to be realized.
-Field-based recreation is a welldocumented need in SCORP.
-The northeast shows a higher preference than elsewhere in the state for recreational activities such as baseball, soccer and playgrounds.
-The study also reveals that the greatest expressed need among northeast residents for new recreational areas is for park-based recreation.
-Field-based recreation continues to place heavy demands on available fields in town.
-The organizations in Topsfield, the Topsfield Recreation Committee and the Topsfield Athletic Association that runs field-based recreation programs coordinate with the Parks and Cemetery Department.
-Thus, centralized scheduling and grounds maintenance is handled well.
-The 2017 Survey results are not consistent with the 2006 Northeast Massachusetts study in that the Town has adequate recreational facilities.